Marius-PA/ComputerScienceNotes/2023_Notes/theory_of_computation/december_11-16/finite_state_machines.md

 - description
     - it either stars with a 0 or 1 or more 1s
     - the alphabet of this finite state machine = {0,1}

+---

+### infinite inavlid loops

+- what is the purpose of this state ?:
+    - to catch invalid inputs